EXPERIENCE FIRST-HAND THE WONDER OF WILDLIFE CONSERVATION

 - Sit back and relax after your day-to-day activities and soak in the wild of the Bush around our lodge!
 We always recommend bringing a book or journal to relax poolside on one of our hammocks or on our patio overlooking the reserve.

-- Since our Vets patrol the immensely large reserve (40,000 acres to be precise) there are plenty of trails you can enjoy some clarity and embrace your surroundings!
-Hiking led by one of our vets of course!
+- Since our veterans patrol an immensely large reserve (40,000 acres to be precise) there are plenty of trails where you can enjoy some clarity and embrace your surroundings!
+Hiking led by one of our veterans of course!

 - You’ll get to enjoy dinners under the stars at night surrounding our camp fire!
 (And yes there may or may not be S’mores involved.)